RaoulFasel/KODI-Jasper-Module/README.md

-XBMC-Jasper-Module
+KODI-Jasper-Module
 ==================

-XBMC control module for the Jasper project
+KODI control module for the Jasper project